Maria Andrejczyk: Personal life

-Since the end of 2018, Andrejczyk has been in a relationship with the Polish trainer Marcin Rosengarten.
+Since the end of 2018, She has been in a relationship with the Polish trainer Marcin Rosengarten.

+In 2018, Andrejczyk was diagnosed with bone cancer which she survived.

 Philanthropy

 Andrejczyk auctioned off her Tokyo Olympic silver medal to help fund the heart surgery of an 8-month-old baby. Żabka, a Polish store chain won the auction and let her keep the medal.